 15. Insecticidal Soap

 You can also purchase a ready-to-use insecticidal soap, such as Bonide, which is approved for organic gardening.
-Following the package instructions, spray the insects with it.
+Follow the package instructions and spray the insects with it.

-You can also make insecticidal soap by mixing three tablespoons of liquid soap and three tablespoons of vegetable oil with a gallon of water.
+You can also make insecticidal soap by mixing 3 tablespoons of liquid soap with 3 tablespoons of vegetable oil, then adding it to a gallon of water.

 Insecticidal soap will kill cucumber beetles and other insect pests on contact.